IDSP22/Final_Project_Deep_Sedation/README.md

   <div style="text-align: right">We planned a meeting.
 However due to personal circumstances on both sides of the team we were not able to carry it out.
 We have scheduled a meeting for next week to walkthrough the demo and hear feedback for the next iteration of the app.<div/>

-## Second round prototype - Application
-## Describe the latest version and, if applicable, any feedback you received (you may not get to this stage of feedback on the latest version)
 ## Link of Published Application
 https://nsalani22.shinyapps.io/Final_Project_Deep_Sedation/
 ## Potential next steps